yogeshwaranm-turing/amazon-agentic/envs/hr_payroll/tools/interface_2/policy.md

 - Escalation owner for compliance-critical HR actions
 - Create and update department records
 - Create and update benefits plans
+- Query and manage all employee records
+- Access all performance and training data
+- Manage job positions and organizational structure
+- Manage skills database and skill-to-position mappings
+- Access all HR documents and reports
+- Oversee user management for HR functions

 **HR Manager**
 - Oversee daily HR operations across recruitment, onboarding, leave, and employee records